 This is the reason why the Johnny.Decimal system “forbids” you to create additional folders once you reach an “ID” folder (the leaves of the tree).

 This means that you’ll never get lost in layers upon layers of folders.
 It also makes you create quite specific folders for each thing, ensuring that you can always find what you want.

-Just like us, our applications are evolving systems creating entropy every change they get.
+Just like us, our applications are evolving systems creating entropy every chance they get.
 Unlike us, however, they lack the ability to achieve homeostasis and thus we have to endure that task for them.

 We have to rise above our own human flaws and provide the adequate discipline and consistency they deserve.